pyccel/pyccel/tutorial/openmp.md

 #### Example

-In this example we show how we can use the ``` #$ omp target ``` pragma define a target region, which is a block of computation that operates within a distinct data environment and is intended to be offloaded onto a parallel computation device during execution.\
+In this example we show how we can use the ``` #$ omp target ``` pragma to define a target region, which is a block of computation that operates within a distinct data environment and is intended to be offloaded onto a parallel computation device during execution.\
 The ``` #$ omp teams ``` directive creates a collection of thread teams.
 The master thread of each team executes the teams region.\
 The ``` #$ omp distribute ``` directive specifies that the iterations of one or more loops will be executed by the thread teams in the context of their implicit tasks.
 ```python